Randomboiii03/VapeShop-POS-System/README.md

 1. **Inventory Management:** Easily manage your vape shop's inventory, including adding new products, updating quantities, and removing items.

-2. **Sales Transactions:** Conduct sales transactions, calculate totals, and generate itemized receipts for customers.
+2. **Sales Transactions:** Conduct sales transactions, calculate totals, and generate itemized receipts.

-3. **Customer Information:** Store and retrieve customer information, including names, contact details, and purchase history.

-4. **Reporting:** Generate reports to analyze sales data, track popular products, and identify trends.

-5. **Search and Filter:** Search for specific products or customers, and filter sales transactions based on various criteria.
+3. **Search and Filter:** Search for specific products, and filter sales transactions based on various criteria.

-6. **Data Persistence:** Utilize file streams as a persistent database to store inventory, customer, and transaction information.
+4. **Data Persistence:** Utilize file streams as a persistent database to store inventory, customer, and transaction information.

 ## Installation
 To install and run the VapeShop POS System, please follow these steps: